ylvali/gallerySmall/README.md

 There is also the code for flipping through a series of images.

-It is a modell - controller based module , each picture in the gallery becomes an object.
+It is a model - controller based module , each picture in the gallery becomes an object.
 The pictures are collected from a list in your database.

 You need to have a connection to a database and this album is working from the table 'gallery' in the code right now.